 Salamanca, Spain, where I studied for a semester in 2016,

-Seoul, where I currently live and work.
+Seoul, where I lived and worked for 2 years.

 …With more travels to hopefully come in the future.